Skip to Content

 8. Road Atlas: Digital or Non-Digital

-This does not necessarily have to be a hard copy road atlas.
-There are GPS systems and GPS apps that allow you to look up routes ahead of time and download them to your phone.
+We always recommend keeping a hardcopy road atlas in your RV in case your GPS fails.
+However, most GPS systems and apps allow you to look up routes ahead of time and download them to your phone.
 That way, you can still access them even when you do not have cell service.

 In addition, you may want to consider getting a Low Clearance Early Detection System.
 This is especially helpful (and safer!) for large RVs.
 It helps you navigate around bridges and other hazards that are too low for your vehicle to clear.